 Our laboratory seeks to understand the operation of the human mind and brain and to use this knowledge to aid in the diagnosis and treatment of neurocognitive disorders, especially schizophrenia.
 We also specialize in ERP methods, and we focus considerable effort on helping researchers worldwide to make best use of this technique.

 The lab is dedicated to understanding how the brain permits individuals to focus attention and awareness on the most relevant information in the complex and ever-changing world around us.
 This ability is known as selective attention.

 Our research is focused on understanding the neural bases of speech perception, especially in noisy environments.
 We study mechanisms of acoustic processing, audiovisual integration, and top-down inference in both normal listeners and those with hearing loss.

 The Oakes Infant Cognition Lab is dedicated to studying infants' developing mind and brain.
 Our research focuses on understanding the mechanisms behind infants' memory, categorization, and attention.

 The Cognitive Electrophysiology and Neuroimaging (CEAN) laboratory of John Olichney, M.D.
-(Associate Professor of Neurology, UC Davis School of Medicine) in the Center for Mind and Brain is developing electrophysiological and neuroimaging techniques sensitive to the memory and language impairments characteristic of neurodegenerative disorders such as Alzheimer’s disease (AD).
+(Professor of Neurology, UC Davis School of Medicine) in the Center for Mind and Brain is developing electrophysiological and neuroimaging techniques sensitive to the memory and language impairments characteristic of neurodegenerative disorders such as Alzheimer’s disease (AD).

 We study neurocognitive development in typical development as well as in atypically developing populations including autism, fragile X syndrome, and Down syndrome.
 Our laboratory uses behavioral, eye-tracking and neuroimaging techniques to investigate the development of dorsal vs. ventral visual processing, object representation, numerical cognition and affective processing.